 The implementation of a commercial vehicle enforcement unit within our department is the best way to lower the number of commercial vehicle involved accidents.
 However, it is not something that we can start tomorrow without any forethought.
 This process must be thought out and communicated properly to all of those involved.

 The first problem that must be overcome is the lack of a certified inspector in our department.
 Because a certified inspector is required to supervise the first 30 inspections, we must find a way to work with an inspector from another department.
-I would recommend working with the Maryland Transportation Authority’s Commercial Vehicle Enforcement Division.
-They operate the weight station off of Route One.
+I would recommend working with the Maryland Transportation Authority’s Commercial Vehicle Enforcement Division, whichoperates the weight station off of Route One.

 The second problem is the tools that are required to complete the Level One Safety Inspection.
-A short list of the tools necessary to complete an inspection is as follows: a laptop, a printer, forms from the Commercial Vehicle Enforcement Division, wheel chalks, a mechanics creeper, a commercial vehicle rated tire pressure gage, a tire depth gage, measuring tape, and a brake cam measuring tool.
-Only one or two of these items can be found in our departments supply room.
+A short list of the tools necessary to complete an inspection is as follows: a laptop, a printer, forms from the Commercial Vehicle Enforcement Division, wheel chalks, a mechanics creeper, a commercial vehicle rated tire pressure gauge, a tire depth gage, measuring tape, and a brake cam measuring tool.
+Only one or two of these items can be found in our department’s supply room.
 These items will need to be ordered before an inspector can perform an inspection.
 From past experiences, these tools should cost approximately $350 to $400 per inspector.
-An additional $600 should be allocated to purchase tow laptops and two printers that can be shared between the inspectors.
+An additional $600 should be allocated to purchase twolaptops and two printers that can be shared between the inspectors.
 In following years, more laptops and printers could be purchased until each inspector has his or her own.

 Who should be in the unit?